ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_Structure.rst

 Signals
 =======

-In Altium there are different forms of interfaces possible between schematic sheets (individual signals, ports, harness).
-Individual signals can be defined as an input or an output.
-To use signals in a top sheet, it is important to define them in the schematic sheet as signals, which are connected to a port.
+In Altium there are different forms of interfaces possible between schematic sheets (individual signals,ports, harness).
+Individual signals can be defined as an input or an output.To use signals in a top sheet, it is important to define them in the schematic sheet as signals, which are connected to a port.

 Output Signal at a schematic sheet.
 To place a port select ``Place``--> ``Port``.